utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Utah Marriage Records

 Utah marriage records are official documents that provide information about married couples in the Beehive State.
-Such records may contain the bride and groom's full names, wedding dates, parents' names, and marriage locations.
-Marriage documents may also include the couple's address, age, past marital history, occupation, and details of the wedding officiant.
+Such records may contain marriage information, including the bride and groom’s full names, wedding dates, parents’ names, and marriage locations.
+Marriage documents may also include the couple’s address, age, past marital history, occupation, and details of the wedding officiant.
 Marriage records are vital for numerous reasons.
+Historically, churches and civil authorities have both played important roles in recording marriage information, and these civil records are essential for genealogical research.
 For instance, couples may require certified records when changing names, updating official documents, or applying for spousal benefits.
 Utah marriage records are also used in genealogical history and research.
-County clerks' offices typically manage these records, and they are considered part of Utah Family Court Records.
+When official civil records are unavailable, personal records or documentation from the officiant can serve as substantial evidence of marriage.
+County clerks’ offices typically manage these records, which are considered part of Utah Family Court Records.

-Utah marriage records exist in different forms, ranging from the applications submitted for marriage licenses to the public marriage data published in online indexes.
-However, the two most common types of marriage records include marriage certificates and marriage licenses.
+Utah marriage records exist in different forms, from applications submitted for marriage licenses to public marriage data published in online indexes.
+However, the two most common marriage records are marriage certificates and marriage licenses.

 A Utah marriage certificate is an official document that confirms two people were legally wed in the state after obtaining a marriage license.
 Marriage certificates are created after a wedding and serve as proof of the civil union.
 Parties in a marriage can obtain certified copies of their marriage record by contacting the Utah Vital Records office.
+Individuals may request a certified copy of their marriage certificate, which serves as an official, legally recognized document.
 Applications can either be done online or at a local health department office.
+For more information on obtaining a copy of your marriage certificate, contact the appropriate office directly.

 Are Utah Marriage Records Public?

 Utah marriage records become public after 75 years.
 Residents and non-residents can generally look up older marriage records at the Utah Division of Archives and Records Service or by searching the Utah Historical Society.
 However, records created more recently can only be obtained by eligible persons.
 Multiple agencies maintain information on records filed within the last 75 years.
+These agencies officially record marriage records from historical periods up to the present.
 For instance, the Office of Vital Records and Statistics maintains records of marriage certificates filed between 1978 and 2010.
-Record seekers can also obtain records filed before or after this period by applying at the county clerk's office where the license was issued.
+Record seekers can also obtain recorded marriage records filed before or after this period, including those from the present, by applying at the county clerk’s office where the license was issued.

 How to Find Marriage Records in Utah

-Members of the public can find marriage records in Utah with the following general steps.
+Members of the public can find marriage records in Utah by following these steps:

 Step 1.
 Identify when the Record was Created

-The first step to finding marriage records in Utah is determining when the marriage took place.
-That's because multiple agencies maintain marriage files, depending on the origin date.
-Records of marriages that occured over seven decades ago are maintained by the state archive, while more recent records can be found by either contacting the Utah Office of Vital Statistics or the clerk's office.
+The first step to finding marriage records in Utah is determining when the marriage occurred.
+Multiple agencies maintain marriage files, depending on the origin date.
+Records of marriages that occurred over seven decades ago are maintained by the state archive, while more recent records can be found by contacting the Utah Office of Vital Statistics or the clerk’s office.

 Step 2.
 Get Information about the Record

-Requests for marriage records must include enough specific information to assist with the search, such as the full name of both spouses, the name of the county where the license was issued, and the date.
-Requesters may also need to provide valid copies of a government-issued ID such as a driver's license, passport or state ID.
+Requests for marriage records must include the following information to assist with the search: the full names of both spouses, the name of the county where the license was issued, and the marriage dates.
+Requesters may also need to provide valid copies of a government-issued ID, such as a driver’s license, passport, or state ID.

 Step 3.
 Submit Application

 To make record retrieval easier, record custodians typically supply printed application forms.
-Completed application form must be sent to the record custodian.
-Depending on the agency, applicants may be able to submit requests by mail or online.
+Applicants must complete the application form to avoid delays.
+Certain documents may be required to process the request.
+Depending on the agency, applications may need to be submitted in writing, and applicants may be able to submit requests by mail or online.
 Mail requests for short-form certified records should be sent to the Vital Records office at:

 Office of Vital Records and Statistics